Skip to main content

 This writes project-scope client config and updates mcp-lock.json.

-Because mcp-lock.json now pins this server/client, a later toolpin install without --update-lock refuses if the version, selected target, generated client config, capability manifest, tool-description hash, or trust score (on decrease) has changed.
+Because mcp-lock.json now pins this server/client, a later toolpin install without --update-lock refuses if the version, selected target, generated client config, capability manifest, pinned tool surface, or trust score (on decrease) has changed.
 Review the drift, then update the lock with toolpin lock io.github.github/github-mcp-server --client claude or repeat the install with --update-lock.

 Check the result